molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 **Warning**

-Please note that having two individuals in your analysis is usually not enough to provide you with correct estimates.
+Please note that having two individuals in your analysis is usually not enough to provide you with robust estimates of ASE.

 **\Warning**